day0market/pyalgotrader/docs/cta_strategy.md

 ### Profit and loss calculation method

-Based on the closing price、Day positions、Contract size、Slippage、Calculate the total commission rate gains and losses and net gains and losses，And the calculation resultDataFrameOutput format，Complete statistics based on mark-to-market gains and losses。
+Based on the closing price、Day positions、Contract size、Slippage、Calculate the total commission rate gains and losses and net gains and losses, And the calculation resultDataFrameOutput format, Complete statistics based on mark-to-market gains and losses.

 The following shows the calculation of profit and loss